ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 ## Getting Started

-# TODO:
-Figure out how to utilize EC2 and create a disk image

 Fire up that computer!
 If you're asked *Windows* or *Linux*, choose **LINUX**.
 Linux based systems are usually what you're going to use in bioinformatics.

-## Task 1
+## Task 1: Make EC2 do your work!

-Log in with your ???????????TODO????????? account.
 This (might be) your first time using a Linux device.
 Don't worry, they'e super easy to use (expecially for what we're doing!).

+In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer.
+It is a giant computer in the sky, called the Amazon Elastic Cloud (EC2).
+Click [here](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) and fill out the form to create your very own AWS account using your @ucsd.edu email.

 ## Task 2